sourabhmatali/bankruptcy_prediction/README.md

 ## Dataset
 The dataset contains various financial indicators of companies, including:
+- industrial_risk
+- management_risk
-- Liquidity ratios
+- financial_flexibility
-- Profitability ratios
+- credibility
-- Leverage ratios
+- competitiveness
-- Efficiency ratios
+-  operating_risk
-- Solvency ratios
+-
 These features help in predicting whether a company is at risk of bankruptcy.

 ## Project Workflow